Exploring TPRS: A Deep Dive into Teaching Proficiency through Reading and Storytelling

 Pair TPRS with other strategies.

-Create a centralised TPRS resource bank that can grow over time
+Create a centralised TPRS resource bank that can grow over time.

 Instead of every teacher reinventing stories or circling questions from scratch, the team gradually contributes to a central collection that everyone can draw from.
 This reduces workload, supports consistency, and makes the method more accessible for colleagues who are newer to TPRS.